mist64/cbmbus_doc/7 JiffyDOS.md

 |  B5  | Device: 3rd pair of bits             | CLK = #4, DATA = #5 | sample  | 11~1       |
 |  B6  | Device: 4th pair of bits             | CLK = #6, DATA = #7 | sample  | 10~2       |

-<sup>*</sup>The value of ESC in the CLK wire must still be valid 3 µs after the start of the *Go* signal, so the first pair of data bits must not be put into CLK and DATA earlier than 4 µs after *Go*.
+* B2: The value of ESC in the CLK wire must still be valid 4 µs after the start of the *Go* signal, so the first pair of data bits must not be put into CLK and DATA earlier than 4 µs after *Go*.

-* if ESC = 1, "Escape Mode" follows after B2

 ## Raw Timing Data